SamSitarek/advisory_tool/README.md

         •	the requirements of the program and the courses that will satisfy each

-        •	allow it to assemble the list of courses for that student on the dashboard and assemble the credit count
+        •	allow it to assemble the list of courses for that student on the dashboard & assemble the credit count

         •	class description (or link to it depending on space on dashboard)

         •	have an example of how it can be ‘Save-As”ed for a student and you can open a student’s most recent dashboard upon their next visit to continue exploring their next steps while still having a history of each visit in their folder

     In order to take it further: